|Nation||United States of America (USA)|

 It was hoped that Explorer 33, also known as the Anchored Interplanetary Monitoring Platform (AIMP), would become the first U.S. spacecraft to enter lunar orbit (planned parameters were 800 × 4,000 miles or 1,300 × 6,440 kilometers at a 175-degree inclination), but the Thor Delta E-1 second stage accelerated too rapidly, making it impossible to achieve lunar orbit.

-Instead, mission planners adopted an alternate mission which required the probe’s Thiokol TE-M-458 retro-rocket to fire about 6.5 hours after launch.
+Instead, mission planners adopted an alternate mission that required the probe’s Thiokol TE-M-458 retro-rocket to fire about 6.5 hours after launch.
 Under the new plan, the spacecraft was put into a highly elliptical Earth orbit of 279,000 × 19,000 miles (449,174 × 30,550 kilometers) at a 28.9-degree inclination.
 In this orbit, Explorer 33 was high enough to be perturbed by the Moon’s gravitation.

 In its new orbit, Explorer 33 approached the Moon on its very first orbit to a distance of 22,000 miles (35,000 kilometers) with subsequent close approaches in Sept., Nov., and Dec.
 1966 varying from 25,000 to 37,000 miles (40,000 to 60,000 kilometers).